2026 Elite Eight odds, March Madness picks: Iowa vs. Illinois predictions from expert on 44-28 run

 Konarski specializes in college basketball, displaying in-depth knowledge of hundreds of Division I teams.
 He is a regular presence in the SportsLine Discord, co-hosts a weekly X Spaces with fellow CBB expert Tom Casale and can be seen on the "Early Edge" breaking down his college hoops plays.
 He enters the NCAA Tournament Elite Eight on a 44-28 run on college basketball spread picks, returning more than 13 units.

 Now, Konarski has his sights set on Iowa vs. Illinois, and just revealed his Elite Eight picks and predictions.
 You can head to SportsLine now to see Konarski's picks.
-Here are several men's college basketball odds and men's college basketball lines for Arizona vs. Purdue:
+Here are several men's college basketball odds and men's college basketball lines for Illinois vs. Iowa:

 Iowa vs. Illinois spread: